hotrungnhan/omniauth-google-id-token/README.md

 * **name:** The name of the strategy.
 The default name is `google_id_token` but it can be changed to any value, for example `google`.
 The OmniAuth URL will thus change to `/auth/google` and the `provider` key in the auth hash will then return `google`.
-* **cert:** the x509 certificate can be provided to manually define a certificate to validate the tokens.
-* **expiry:** Expiry defines the the time (in seconds) in which the cached Google certificates are valid.
 * **uid_claim:** this determines which claim will be used to uniquely identify the user.
-Defaults to `email`
+Defaults to `sub`
 * **client_id:** The client ID string that you obtain from the [API Console](https://console.developers.google.com/), as described in [Obtain OAuth 2.0 credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials)
-* **aud_claim:** Identifies the audience that this ID token is intended for.
-It must be one of the OAuth 2.0 client IDs of your application
-* **azp_claim:** The client_id of the authorized presenter.
-This claim is only needed when the party requesting the ID token is not the same as the audience of the ID token.
-This may be the case at Google for hybrid apps where a web application and Android app have a different client_id but share the same project.
 * **required_claims:** array of claims that are required to make this a valid authentication call.
   Defaults to `['name', 'email']`
+* **scope:** array of request data in google api.
+Defaults to `['name', 'email', 'openid']`
 * **info_map:** array mapping claim values to info hash values.
 Defaults to mapping `name` and `email` to the same in the info hash.

 ### Authentication Process

-When you authenticate through `omniauth-google-id-token` you can send users to `/auth/googleidtoken` and it will redirect them to the URL https://accounts.google.com/o/oauth2/auth (and example can be found at https://developers.google.com/identity/protocols/OAuth2WebServer#handlingresponse Sample OAuth 2.0 server response).
+When you authenticate through `omniauth-google-id-token` you can send users to `/auth/google-id-token` and it will redirect them to the URL https://accounts.google.com/o/oauth2/auth (and example can be found at https://developers.google.com/identity/protocols/OAuth2WebServer#handlingresponse Sample OAuth 2.0 server response).

 From there, Google generates a ID token and sends to the redirect_uri passed in URL query params.
-The redirect_uri will look like '/auth/googleidtoken/callback`.
+The redirect_uri will look like '/auth/google-id-token/callback`.
 This is the endpoint to send the id token to if coming from a mobile or web app looking to validate a user with the backend server:

-    /auth/googleidtoken/callback?id_token=ENCODEDJWTGOESHERE
+    /auth/google-id-token/callback?id_token=ENCODEDJWTGOESHERE

 ## Contributing